Web Application

 Hiboot lets you externalize your configuration so that you can work with the same application code in different environments.

-Property values can be injected directly into the struct using the `value:“”` tag.
+Property values can be injected directly into structs using the value:"" tag:

 type MyService struct {